 Safeguard Evidence, Finances, Family, and Employment.

 Evidence that is favorable to you must be safeguarded and available for your attorney to review.
-Evidence that is bad for you as well as evidence that is good for you will be seized by law enforcement.
+Evidence that is bad for you, as well as evidence that is good for you, will be seized by law enforcement.
 If it is seized and a copy or something else tangible to reflect the evidence is not available for your lawyer, it may be months, if ever, until your attorney gets to see it.
 If the evidence is digital, one method to preserve the evidence is to upload it to the cloud and secure it with a password that only you know.
 Do not give the password to anyone, especially law enforcement.
 The police lose evidence or “accidentally” destroy evidence that can help a client all the time.
-It is amazing that anytime evidence is bad for you, it is properly preserved, but if it helps you, it disappears or is destroyed or a malfunction occurred.
+It is amazing that anytime evidence is bad for you, it is properly preserved, but if it helps you, it disappears or is destroyed or a malfunction occurs.

 Furthermore, if the police have it, your lawyer doesn’t, and the prosecution does not have to turn it over until 10 days prior to trial.
-More than likely it will disappear or be buried in other discovery and the prosecutor may never see it until it is too late.
-If it is a physical piece of evidence, photograph it or take video of it.
+More than likely, it will disappear or be buried in other discovery, and the prosecutor may never see it until it is too late.
+If it is a physical piece of evidence, photograph it or take a video of it.
 If it is written, copy it or take a photo.
 Upload the photos to the cloud.
 Do not leave the photos or digital copies on your phone or camera.

 Finances and continued employment are critical to your defense.
 You can’t hire a lawyer or post your bond without your finances in order and available.
 Make sure you conduct an exhaustive inventory of your finances to include all assets and not just cash or your bank balance.
 Then make sure your cash or bank accounts are secure and available to you.
 Do not tell your employer about the arrest or charges until you have spoken with your lawyer.
 It is usually not in your best interest they find out unless absolutely necessary.
 There is a very high probability you will be terminated once they find out.
 These types of charges shock employers and your fellow employees, and as such, they react defensively.

 Family serves as the emotional cornerstone of this journey.
-You must protect your love ones from as many of the adverse effects as possible.
+You must protect your loved ones from as many of the adverse effects as possible.
 If you have a spouse or children, do not disclose the details of the charges until you have spoken with your lawyer.
 If you believe you will be arrested immediately, get out of the house so your children or spouse are not subjected to seeing you arrested.
 Contact your lawyer to get the name and number of a bondsman that won’t screw you over.
 Then get down there and hire your lawyer (if you have not already) and the bondsman and then go post the bond and surrender yourself with the assistance of your bondsman.
 Communicate to your spouse and children that everything will be alright and that you are going to hire the best lawyer you can and fight these charges to the very end.
 Consistently reassure your family that you will get through this.
-Constantly work to strengthen the family ties and bonds.
-Even the strongest marriage and family is tested during these cases.
+Constantly work to strengthen family ties and bonds.
+Even the strongest marriage and family are tested during these cases.
 Keep working on the health of these relationships.

 Try to Remain Calm.